 - The Department drafted legislation (HB 1501) to obtain the authority to approve and deny rate increases during the first quarter and introduced its bill in the General Assembly on February 10, 2011.
-The Department worked with the bill's sponsor, Rep. Greg Harris, as well as consumer advocates and other stakeholders to educate legislators and the public on the bill's benefits.
 Unfortunately, on May 31st, the General Assembly adjourned before action was taken on HB 1501.
-The Department will continue to work with state legislators and stakeholders to pursue statutory authority in future sessions. - The Department also carefully reviewed the proposed and final rules regarding rate review issued by HHS and incorporated the requirements into the review process established during the third quarter.
+The Department continued to work with the Governor's office and state legislators to pursue statutory authority to approve and deny rate increases in future sessions. - The Department also carefully reviewed the proposed and final rules regarding rate review issued by HHS and incorporated the requirements into the review process established during the third quarter.
 For a detailed discussion of that process, please see the "Operational and Policy Developments" section below.
 In addition, the Department actively participated in the commenting process on the proposed rules through NAIC.